assimalign/azure-bicep-common/README.md

 # Assimalign Bicep
 The repository is meant to be a starting convention for any organization trying to setup CI/CD via IaC (Infrastructure as Code) which targets that Azure platform.
 Out of the box there are various modules and corresponding JSON schemas which can help get environments setup within a day.

+The setup within this repository

+Assimalign LLC has a current setup

 **NOTE: This repository does not contain all azure resource and should be used as a solution which can be iterated and improved upon.
 As mentioned, it is a starting convention.**